 More favorite desserts to try

-If you like these Brookies, you should definitely give these other favs a try!
+If you like this sweet treat, you should definitely give these other favs a try!

 - 1/2 cup unsalted butter, melted